 Guide critical business decisions.
 Companies inform their pricing and marketing strategies by using retail sales data in a wide range of home and housewares categories.
 Information covers all key distribution channels, including online sales, using national data from our Retail Tracking Service.

 Monitor product launches, promotions, and seasonal sales cycles, especially when fast market response is required.
 This service delivers a clear view of a promotion’s impact during the week or weeks the promotional event occurred.
 It gives you the flexibility to more effectively analyze sales influenced by holidays, seasons, and even weather events.
 This service also allows you to analyze actual market price changes with increased precision, so you can better align pricing with drivers, and it enables apples-to-apples comparisons to year-ago time periods.

 Get a more meaningful read on where—and how fast—products are selling, based on sales volume instead of store count alone.
 With store-level data feeds directly from retailers, you can measure velocity to monitor sales by retailer, region, or territory.

 Account Level Reports

-Checkout is the gold standard consumer receipt panel for tracking and analyzing consumer behavior across general merchandise and foodservice.
-We offer the most robust e-commerce data plus tailored analytics to help you keep current customers and win new ones.
+Checkout is the gold standard consumer receipt panel for tracking and analyzing consumer behavior across general merchandise.
+We offer tailored analytics to help you keep current customers and win new ones.